Sexism in American comics

 Historically, the English-language comic-book field has been male-dominated.
 This has led to rampant sexism and the harassment of female fans and creators in the comics industry.
+This also means that many female characters are victims of sexism in American comics as well.

 Historical exclusion of women

 The 1940s and 1950s in America were a time when comic books rose to prominence in the public eye.
 There was a rise in the type and number of comics being published.
 Where before, comics had only found homes on the pages of newspapers, and were used as tools to sell papers and attract new readers, by the 40s and 50s, comics were becoming their own medium, independent from the papers, and being featured in their own magazines and comic books.
 According to David Hajdu:

 By 1952, more than twenty publishers were producing nearly 650 comics titles per month, employing well over a thousand artists, writers, editors, letterers, and others—among them women, as well as untold members of racial, ethnic, and social minorities who turned to comics because they thought of themselves or their ideas as unwelcome in more reputable spheres of publishing and entertainment.

 According to Trina Robbins, many girls and young women were reading comics at that time:

 In one year—1948–1949—romance comic titles jumped from four to 125, more than one quarter of comic books published were romance comics.
 This was the same year that a graph in Newsdealer magazine showed that females age seventeen to twenty-five were reading more comic books than guys.

 It is clear that many girls were engaging with the medium by reading romance comics, but writer Suzanne Scott warns in her 2013 essay Fangirls in refrigerators: The politics of (in)visibility in comic book culture that: